g126/hyper-protect-tutorials/HPVS-AttestationContractSignature.md

 ### Accessing the Attestation data
-You workload must make this available to you either by webserver/API or dump it in the logs so that it can be retrived at boot.
+You workload must make this available to you either by webserver/API or dump it in the logs so that it can be retrieved at boot.
 In this case we chose dumping it the logs as the workload does not have a native webserver, so the following line was included in the script that runs the workload:
 ```
 cat /var/hyperprotect/se-checksums.txt
 ```